KiranBharadwaj/enet-segmentation/README.md

 # enet-segmentation
-I have used an enet architecture for detecting lane.
+I have used an enet architecture for detecting lanes.
 It is real-time and fast for pixel wise segmentation.
-You can check the model inference by experimenting with your own dataset.
+You can check the model inference by experimenting with your own data!